-In phase 1 and 2 of the write propagation approaches mentioned above, store files for the primary replica are opened in secondaries independent of the primary region.
+In both of the write propagation approaches mentioned above (phase 1 and 2), store files for the primary replica will be opened in secondaries independent of the primary region.
 Thus, for files that the primary region compacted and archived, the secondaries might still refer to these files for reading.

-Both features use HFileLinks to refer to files, but there is no guarantee that the file is not deleted prematurely.
+Both features use HFileLinks to refer to files, but there is no guarantee that the file will not be deleted prematurely.
 To prevent I/O exceptions for requests to replicas, set the configuration property hbase.master.hfilecleaner.ttl to a sufficient time range such as 1 hour.